RZ9569/Seminar-3-introduction-to-version-control/File1.md

 **Hello, world**

-# Title 1
+# Conflict 1

 add some features

-Creating conflict with main branch
+I need a conflict!!
-I need conflict
+I need a conflict!!
 Now

 Shalom
 Hello

-## Title 2
+## Conflict 2

 this is my first work task